performance researchCreatine: 7 benefits beyond muscle building

 To understand why creatine works across so many domains, you need to understand the phosphocreatine system.

-ATP (adenosine triphosphate) is the universal energy currency of every cell in your body — muscle cells, neurons, and everything else.
-When a cell uses energy, ATP is broken down to ADP (adenosine diphosphate).
-To function again, ADP must be reconverted to ATP.
+ATP (adenosine triphosphate) is the universal energy currency of every cell in your body.
+That includes muscle cells, neurons, and everything else.
+When a cell uses energy, ATP breaks down to ADP (adenosine diphosphate).
+To function again, ADP must convert back to ATP.

 The phosphocreatine system is the fastest pathway for ATP regeneration.
-Creatine phosphate donates its phosphate group to ADP, producing ATP almost instantaneously.
-This matters for any system that experiences high-intensity or rapid-onset energy demand — muscles during maximal effort, neurons under cognitive load, or any tissue under metabolic stress.
+Creatine phosphate donates its phosphate group to ADP, producing ATP almost instantly.
+This matters for any system that hits high-intensity or rapid-onset energy demand.
+That includes muscles during maximal effort, neurons under cognitive load, or any tissue under metabolic stress.

-Supplemental creatine increases the cellular pool of phosphocreatine by 10–40%, depending on baseline status and individual response.
-This expanded reservoir extends the duration and intensity of high-phosphocreatine-dependent energy production.
+Supplemental creatine raises the cellular pool of phosphocreatine by 10–40%.
+The exact gain depends on baseline status and individual response.
+This expanded reservoir extends the duration and intensity of phosphocreatine-dependent energy production.

 This mechanism is not muscle-specific.
 It is cellular.